 Three sites stand out as exhibiting high levels of TKN (Figure 18): Little Truckee River below Boca Dam (BOCA-00), Little Truckee River above Boyington Mill (BOCA-01), and Prosser Creek below the dam (PROS-01).
 Of these sites, only BOCA-00 has an established standard for TKN - 320 μ g/l.
 Although our monitoring indicates relatively high levels of TKN at BOCA-00, the standard has not been exceeded (Figure 6).
-We have limited data from BOCA-01 and PROS-01 but the high TKN levels may be related to low flows and excess plant growth in these reaches in 2016.
+We have limited data from BOCA-01 and PROS-01 but the high TKN levels may be related to low flows and excess plant growth in these reaches in 2016, although TKN was still fairly high in 2017.
 We will continue to monitor these sites.